wes06/linobyte/README.md

 - Coil: a 1:10 to 1:30 transformer (the single turn will be the wire than can be weaved or not)
 - Rectifier: Full bridge of schottky rectifiers: wire can be weaved from any direction
 - Comparator: Since I don't know for sure how efficient the coil transformer will be, I want to be able to set the threshold manually.
 - Coil Driver: Sends pulses through the coils.
-A pulse rated capacitor (probabbly Wima MKT) will be used in series to prevent coil saturation.
+A pulse rated capacitor (probably Wima MKT) will be used in series to prevent coil saturation.
 Square wave signal will come from main board (either a VCO, astable multivibrator or a PWM signal from the MCU).
 - Buffer with tri-state outputs: Outputs will be active or high-impedance depending on Enable pin.
 So I can read all chars using the same pins on the MCU.

 ##### Word